zivchen9993/TorQ-bench/README.md

 https://arxiv.org/abs/2604.15645

-It will be compatible with TorQ and QPINNACLE repos with the same branch name.
+It is compatible with TorQ simple_for_PINNACLE branch and PINNACLE repos.
+Also, this branch is the same as torq-bench v0.1.2 on PyPI.

 ## Install